localstack/docs/content/en/references/network-troubleshooting/endpoint-url/_index.md

 {{< figure src="../images/7.svg" width="400" >}}

-**Example**: you are running your application code in a container and accessing AWS resources such as S3 in LocalStack.

-It may be useful to start LocalStack in a [user-defined network](https://docs.docker.com/network/bridge/), and set the `MAIN_DOCKER_NETWORK` environment variable to this value.
-Then code running in the container can access the LocalStack instance by its hostname.
-For example:
+Suppose you're accessing AWS resources such as S3 in LocalStack by running your application code in a container.
+To facilitate access to LocalStack from within the container, it's recommended to start LocalStack in a [user-defined network](https://docs.docker.com/network/bridge/) and set the MAIN_DOCKER_NETWORK environment variable to the network's name.
+Doing so enables the containerized code to connect to the LocalStack instance using its hostname.
+For instance:

 {{<tabpane>}}
 {{<tab header="CLI" lang="bash">}}